781-449-3700, 1329 Highland Avenue, Needham, MA 02494 email@example.com.

 More Than Words empowers youth who are in the foster care system, court involved, homeless, or out of school to take charge of their lives by working as a team to take charge of a business.
-They accept gently-used books, CDs, DVDs, and Video Games.
-(No encyclopedias, music cassettes, magazines) Residents with RTS stickers may drop off items at the Needham RTS collection trailer.
+They accept gently-used books, CDs, DVDs, and video games.
+(No encyclopedias, VHS tapes, audio cassettes, or magazines/periodicals.)
+Residents with RTS stickers may drop off items at the Needham RTS collection trailer, or at a donation container (search for donation containers here.
 To schedule a book pick-up, call 617-674-5555.

 (617) 323-8231, 1230 VFW Pkwy.
 West Roxbury, MA

-Accepts good quality hardback and paperback books, CD’s, Videos, DVD’s, tapes, vinyl records, computer software, clothing, house wares, and more.
+Accepts good quality hardback and paperback books, magazines, records, tapes, CDs, videos, DVDs, computer software, clothing, house wares, and more.
 Click here for guidelines.

 See Newton’s Construction and Demolition Reuse and Recycling Guide for additional resources.

 (617) 442-2262, 100 Terrace Street, Roxbury, MA 02120